bpaf/bot/README.md

 # Synopsis

 This is an IRC bot that I built for my own needs.
+It's written in JavaScript and it runs on the Node.js platform.

 # Installation